w3c/wcag3/guidelines/groups/image-and-media-alternatives/media-alternatives/non-verbal-cues.md

 ---
 needsAdditionalResearch: true
 status: exploratory
+type: supplemental
 title: Non-verbal cues
 ---

-:term[Media alternatives] explain important nonverbal cues, such as tone of voice, facial expressions, body gestures, or music with emotional meaning.
+Significant nonverbal cues, such as tone of voice, facial expressions, body gestures, or music with emotional meaning are explained in :term[media alternatives].